Postdoctoral Funding

 These fellowships are aimed at those in the very early postdoctoral stage of their career, to provide the opportunity to consolidate their PhD through developing publications, networks, and research and professional skills.
 Applicants must have no more than 12 months of active postdoctoral experience by the closing date of the call.
 Please contact the PAIS early career research co-ordinator, Ozlem Atikcan, for expressions of interest and see the Midlands Graduate School ESRC Postdoctoral Fellowship for further details.

-By this internal deadline of 10 February 2023: Applicants must have contacted Warwick's Research and Impact Services Team (ris.socsci@warwick.ac.uk) about their application and should have confirmed support from their host department, a first draft of their Fellowship Application ready (the short sections from the application form and Case for Support), an outline of activities they wish to be costed into the application, and details of their agreed mentor.
+Applicants must have contacted Warwick's Research & Impact Services team (ris.socsci@warwick.ac.uk) about their application by this date and should have confirmed support from their host department, a first draft of their Postdoctoral Fellowship application ready (the short sections on the application form and Case for Support), an outline of the activities they wish to be costed into the application, and details of their agreed mentor.
 Applicants will then work with the research support contact to determine costings for the project.
-For more information see the call details and any questions please contact esrcdtp@warwick.ac.uk.
+A copy of the email confirming support from the host department must be provided to the research support contact before they can progress the application.

 ESRC New Investigator Grants